dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-xplat/index.md

 ms.prod: asp.net-core
 uid: tutorials/first-mvc-app-xplat/index
 ---
-# Building your first ASP.NET Core MVC app with Visual Studio
+# Building your first ASP.NET Core MVC app with Visual Studio Code

 This series of tutorials will teach you the basics of building an ASP.NET Core MVC web app using Visual Studio.